speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 | 400 Bad Request | Required fields aren't specified |
 | 403 Forbidden | Request is recognized by the server but refused.
 Likely due to connecting to the wrong port |
 | 500 Internal Server Error | The API has not been configured properly on the host server machine |

+If Rhubarb is not installed correctly or fails to read the audio and text files, the output may include a file not found error for `./rhubarb`, an `exit code (status): null`, and a file not found error for the .MP4 output file.
+Please ensure Rhubarb is installed correctly (refer to [setup](#setup)), check that the audio file is a valid .WAV file, and that the text file is a valid .txt file.

+If ffmpeg is not installed correctly, the output may include an `exit code (status): null` as well as the code `ERR_HTTP_HEADERS_SENT`.
+There may also be a path that indicates the location of an error is `The-Speaking-Portal-Project\speaking-portal-project\build\animationFactory\ffmpeg.js`.
+To ensure ffmpeg is installed correctly, please refer to [setup](#setup).

 ### The Phoneme Factory